90210 season 5

 The fifth and final season of 90210 was announced on May 3, 2012.
 On May 17, 2012, it was announced that the show's fifth season would be moving back to Mondays at 8:00pm Eastern/7:00pm Central followed by the sixth season of Gossip Girl at 9:00pm.
 The season premiered on October 8, 2012.

 90210 went on its mid-season break on December 10, 2012, and returned on January 21, 2013, at a new time slot of 9:00 pm, one week after The Carrie Diaries premiere, which took its original time slot of 8:00 pm.

 On January 13, 2013, the President of The CW Mark Pedowitz stated that although 90210 does not have a season 6 renewal in place, the show would most likely be back next year (possibly for the final season if it were to be canceled) due to him being a "big believer in giving fans a very satisfactory conclusion" for long-running shows.
 In spite of this, in late February it was announced that the fifth season would indeed be the final season of the show, with the series finale airing May 13, 2013.

 Synopsis

-The West Bev gang has learned that adulthood doesn't pull any punches like it did back in high school.
-In this farewell season, multiple tragedies occurs that forces the group to make life altering decisions that could have the trajectory to change all their lives as some for the better, while others for the worse.
+The West Bev gang learns that adulthood is not easy.
+In this farewell season, multiple tragedies occur that force the group to make decisions that will change all their lives.